 Radical inguinal orchiectomy is the cornerstone of treatment and helps provide important diagnostic information; it also helps formulate the subsequent treatment plan.
 A cosmetic testicular prosthesis may be placed during orchiectomy.
 Silicone prostheses are not widely available because of the problems with silicone breast implants.
 However, saline implants have been developed.
 For men who wish to retain reproductive capacity, sperm banking is potentially available in anticipation of radiation therapy or chemotherapy.

-Standard treatment for seminoma after unilateral orchiectomy is radiation therapy, usually 20 to 40 Gy (higher dose is used for patients with a nodal mass) to the para-aortic regions up to the diaphragm.
+An option for seminoma after unilateral orchiectomy is radiation therapy, usually 20 to 40 grays (Gy; a higher dose is used for patients with a nodal mass) to the para-aortic regions up to the diaphragm.
 The ipsilateral ilioinguinal region is no longer routinely treated.
 Occasionally, the mediastinum and left supraclavicular regions are also irradiated, depending on clinical stage.
-However, in stage I disease, single-dose carboplatin has largely replaced radiation therapy due to concerns of long-term cardiovascular toxicity with radiation.
-Radiation therapy is preferred over chemotherapy in many countries for stage IIA disease.
+However, in stage I disease, single-dose carboplatin has largely replaced radiation therapy due to concerns of long-term cardiovascular toxicity and higher incidence of secondary cancers and death with radiation.
 There is no role for radiation therapy in nonseminoma.

 For nonseminomas, many experts consider standard treatment to be retroperitoneal lymph node dissection.
 For clinical stage 1 tumors in patients who have no prognostic factors that predict relapse, an alternative is active surveillance (frequent serum marker measurements, chest x-rays, CT).
 Intermediate-sized retroperitoneal nodal masses may require retroperitoneal lymph node dissection and chemotherapy (eg, bleomycin, etoposide, cisplatin), but the optimal sequence is undecided.